 Dan’s job involves him managing a team of individuals who deliver a First Aid service around Kent and Sussex.
 He is also a proud father of two children who attend Halling Primary School.

-Dan’s role as a governor consists of enhancing SEND provisions and maintaining the PE and humanities curriculum.
+Dan’s role as a governor involves enhancing SEND provisions, Pupil Premium and Sports Premium.

 Louise Lawrence • Governance Professional